justinelfritz/justinelfritz.github.io/pages/about.md

 ---
 layout: page
-title: about this page and author
+title: about
-description: a test page for now
+description: general synopsis and motivation
 ---

 This page is under construction.